-- Participating in a two hour seminar each week.
-These consist of a convenor-led discussion of key topics in the delivery of human services and, from Week 3, student led discussions of human service areas. - · Weekly readings and follow-up discussion at the seminars; and - Related reading and research development tasks over the course of the unit.
+• Participating in discussion forums each week.
+These consist of a convenor-led discussion of key topics in the delivery of human services and, from Week 3, student led discussions of human service areas.

+- · Weekly lectures and lecture notes.
+There are no audio recordings for this unit. - · Weekly readings and follow-up discussion; and - · Related reading and research development tasks over the course of the unit.

 As this is an advanced course in the use of applied social science, it is vital for students to participate in all components of the unit.
-The convenor-led discussions provide the conceptual basis of the course, examining the theory and much of the relevant evidence for each topic.
+The lecture material and convenor-led discussions provide the conceptual basis of the course, examining the theory and much of the relevant evidence for each topic.
 The student-led discussions are designed to complement this by providing the opportunity to exchange ideas, discuss research, and develop a critical and collaborative approach.